David Silva: Real Sociedad

 On 17 August 2020, Spanish club Real Sociedad announced the signing of Silva on a free transfer, despite reports of a move to Italian side Lazio.

 Silva made his debut for the club in a 0–0 home draw against Real Madrid, coming on as a substitute in the second half.
-On 25 October 2020, Silva provided two assists as La Real beat Huesca 4-1 in La Liga.
+On 25 October 2020, Silva provided two assists as La Real beat Huesca 4–1 in La Liga.
 A week later, he scored his first goal for the club, in a 4–1 away win against Celta Vigo.
 Following his excellent performances for Sociedad, Silva was named in WhoScored's La Liga Team of the Month for November, as well as being named Real Sociedad Player of the Month.

 On 21 February 2021, Silva once again provided two assists as Real Sociedad defeated Alaves 4–0 in the league.
 This propelled La Real to 5th in the table, while Silva became the only player to provide two assists in two different La Liga games that season.

-On 3 April 2021, Silva started in and played 85 minutes of the 2020 Copa Del Rey Final against local rivals Athletic Club Bilbao.
-The match was settled by a 63rd minute penalty from La Real captain Mikel Oyarzabal, after Cristian Portu had been brought down in the box.
+On 3 April 2021, Silva started in and played 85 minutes of the 2020 Copa del Rey final against local rivals Athletic Bilbao.
+The match was settled by a 63rd-minute penalty from La Real captain Mikel Oyarzabal, after Cristian Portu had been brought down in the box.
 Silva was substituted late in the game to a standing ovation from the Sociedad bench, and along with his teammates went on to lift the Copa Del Rey, Real Sociedad's first major trophy since 1987.
-It was the 19th major honour of David Silva's career, and his second Copa Del Rey title.
-Prior to this final which was postponed, him along with fellow transferred teammate Carlos Fernández never played during the previous rounds of this tournament which took place during the 2019–20 season.
+It was the 16th major honour of David Silva's career, and his second Copa Del Rey title.
+This final was postponed from a year earlier, so Silva and Carlos Fernández had taken no part in the other rounds played in the 2019−20 season.

+On 21 July 2023, Silva ruptured his anterior cruciate ligament.
+Just 6 days later, on 27 July, he announced his retirement from football aged 37.